 In the last decade in the UK there has been a huge volume of data collected on medical error and harm to patients, as well as a number of tragic cases of healthcare failure and a growing volume of government reports on the need to make care safer.
 Despite this, we still don’t know how safe care really is.
 Assessing safety by what has happened in the past does not give us the whole picture nor does it tell us how safe care is now or will be in the future.

-In The measurement and monitoring of safety, Charles Vincent and colleagues from Imperial College London propose a new framework to help find the elusive answer to the question – how safe is care today?
+Charles Vincent and colleagues from Imperial College London propose a new framework to help find the elusive answer to the question – how safe is care today?

 We hope this report will trigger debate and discussion that will lead to a new way of thinking about patient safety, and shape the safety improvement work of the future.